Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 These fish are not fussy when it comes to feeding time and will gladly accept a range of foods from you.
 They have established omnivores and should be fed foods that are rich in both vegetation and meat-based protein.
 Foods like daphnia, mosquito larvae, bloodworms, brine shrimp and algae wafers can be used for supplementation purposes.

 A good quality commercial pellet, granule, or flake should be fed as the main diet.
-You can split the feeding amount to two portions a day for adult harlequins and once a day for juveniles.
-Supplements should only be fed a maximum of three times a week.
-The protein levels in live or freeze-dried foods can be quite rich for everyday use.
-Algae wafers can be given up to four times a week for larger groups.
+You can split the feeding amount to two portions a day for juvenile harlequins and once a day for adults.
+Supplements can be fed around three times a week (as a general guideline ).

 Keeping Your Harlequin Rasbora Healthy

-Harlequins are easy to keep healthy and happy.
+Harlequins are easy to keep healthy.
 They are hardy enough to withstand many novice aquarists’ mistakes.
 These fish are not very demanding and can be kept healthy by following a few steps.

 - You should always ensure that you house your harlequins in an appropriately sized tank with a good filter.
 They can easily become stressed when their conditions are incorrect which will encourage sickness and disease.